alm7airbi/ACAntiCheat/README.md

 ### Commands for staff
 - `/acac gui`: opens the staff control GUI (stubbed offline, inventory-driven in Paper) with player risk summaries.
+- `/acac help`: quick list of supported commands and usage hints.
 - `/acac stats <player>`: trust, packets/sec, and per-check flag counts with LOW/MED/HIGH risk hints.
 Shows mitigation notes such as packet rate limiting or rubber-band corrections when active.
 - `/acac inspect <player>`: verbose breakdown for console/moderators including mitigation state, per-check summaries, and recent mitigations (also opens the inspect GUI when run in-game).
 - `/acac history <player>`: loads persisted flag/mitigation history from disk (flat-file in this environment, swappable for Mongo/SQL later).